Agreement to terms

 - Statistics New Zealand’s population Census data

-- minimum pay rates published by the Ministry of Business, Innovation and Employment
+- minimum pay rates published by Employment New Zealand

 - surveys carried out within occupations or by recruitment firms